moshelando/gotten_to_the_point/md/biology/chapter6.md

 **Energy** is the capacity to do work.
 Energy is classifed as:

 - **Potential Energy:** Energy stored in a system due to its location or configuration;
-    - Such as gravitational potential energy for an object at height;
+    - Such as gravitational potential energy of an object at height;
 - **Kinetic Energy:** Energy of a moving object.

 **Thermodynamics:** Study of the transfer of energy between systems